seejohngo2020/pdsnd_github/README.md

 * Here the most common month, day of week and hour of day are analyzed

 ###### Trip duration
+* Here the total travel time for different cities and the average travel time for different cities are analyzed.
 ###### User information